jybaro/todo-list/README.md

 - The status of all the sticky notes will be automatically saved to local storage.
 You can save using the backend API by clicking the "SAVE" button (mocked service).

-- To delete a sticky note, drag and drop it over the "TRASH" area in the bottom-right corner.
+- To complete a task, drag and drop it over the "DONE" area in the bottom-right corner.